Grilled and Marinated London Broil

 Step by step:

-Then I used that cool and funky little bladed meat tenderizer press to get the meat ready for marinating.
+After making the marinade, I used that cool and funky little bladed meat tenderizer press to get the meat ready for marinating.

 Poured the marinade over the meat.